haru2503/wakatime-log/README.md

 1. Fetches data for all 7 days of the week
 2. Generates `week_N.json` with aggregated data
-3. Creates `week_N_summary.md` with detailed breakdown
+3. Creates `week_N_summary.md` with detailed breakdown and charts

 ### Weekly Summary Contents

-- Total coding time for the week
+* Total coding time for the week
-- Daily average coding time
+* Daily average coding time
-- Total time by categories, languages, projects, editors, machines, OS
+* Total time by categories, languages, projects, editors, machines, OS
-- Daily breakdown for each day of the week
+* Daily breakdown for each day of the week
+* **Embedded Charts**: Bar chart for daily coding time, pie charts for distributions

 ## Monthly Summaries